Members of the classes of '23 and '24:

 Those applicants who are selected as fellows will have unique opportunities for discussion with CSDP faculty, visiting fellows, current PhD students, guest faculty speakers, and other distinguished guests.
 Undergraduate fellows will attend CSDP weekly lunch research seminars and other events and will be paired with a faculty mentor who can offer guidance about considering and applying to graduate programs, based on the student’s area of interest and current faculty research projects.
 There may be an opportunity to work as a Research Assistant with CSDP faculty sometime during the year as well, pending a matching of the student’s interests to an ongoing research project.

-In the fall of 2022, CSDP welcomes applications from all Princeton rising seniors (who will be a senior in fall 2021), in any major, who seek to be involved in the American politics research community for the 2022-2023 academic year as a foundation for possible doctoral study.
+In the fall of 2022, CSDP welcomes applications from all Princeton rising seniors, in any major, who seek to be involved in the American politics research community for the 2022-2023 academic year as a foundation for possible doctoral study.
 CSDP has a commitment to increasing the pipeline of underrepresented minorities in graduate programs, as well as to increasing the pipeline of other individuals who identify as members of groups that are underrepresented in graduate programs.
 Consistent with Princeton University’s status as an Equal Opportunity/Affirmative Action employer, all qualified applicants will receive consideration without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.